BxptisteM/Whanos/CONTRIBUTING.md

-# Contributing to EpiTrello
+# Contributing to Whanos

-Thank you for your interest in contributing to EpiTrello!
+Thank you for your interest in contributing to Whanos!
 Please follow the guidelines below to ensure smooth collaboration.

 ---